mapbox/assembly/README.md

 ### Writing rules

 Assembly strives for flat, single rule declarations and avoids overrides whenever possible.
-Assembly makes all Atomic-style utility classes `!important`, so they cannot be overridden, and so they are guarateed to do what they say they do.
+Assembly makes all Atomic-style utility classes `!important`, so they cannot be overridden, and so they are guaranteed to do what they say they do.

 ### Naming classes